 Because commercial motor vehicles are often large and challenging to operate, it is imperative that truck drivers remain sober and alert while driving.
 By screening for marijuana, cocaine, opiates, amphetamines and methamphetamines, and PCP, trucking schools ensure that their prospective drivers will not endanger themselves or others while on the road.
 Drug testing ensures that the drivers operating large motor vehicles are alert, aware, and unimpaired, keeping both truckers and other motorists safe while on the road.

 Truck Driving Schools’ Drug Test Requirements

+Once you are admitted to a CDL program, you should expect random drug tests throughout the year as well, ensuring that you and other drivers remain sober and unimpaired year-round.
+Additionally, whether you are a trainee or a licensed driver, you are sure to be drug tested after any and all trucking accidents.
+These measures ensure that illicit substances have no place in the trucking world, protecting you, other drivers, and company property.
 To keep yourself and others on the road safe, the DOT requires many transportation employees to take drug tests.
 For the past few decades, the Federal Motor Carrier Safety Administration has administered DOT rules for any driver with a CDL.

 Do Truck Driving Schools Drug Test?
 Everything You Need to Know

 DOT-approved drug tests check for traces of five different types of drugs: